-Mathematics 2.
+- Mathematics 2.
 Plane Geometry.
 Demonstrations, exercises.
 Five times a week.
-Text: Beman and Smith's New Plane and Solid Geometry.
+Text: Beman and Smith's New Plane and Solid Geometry. - Mathematics 3.
+Solid Geometry.
+Continuation of mathematics 2.
+Five times a week during first semester.

-Mathematics 3.
 Algebra.
 A more intensive and rigorous study of the subject than could be undertaken in the first year.
-Five times a week during first semester.
+Five times a week during second semester.
 Text: Slaught and Lennes, High School Algebra, Advanced Course.